Wallcreeper: Taxonomy and systematics

-There is some disagreement among ornithologists as to where the wallcreeper belongs in the taxonomic order.
-Initially, Linnaeus placed it in the family Certhiidae, along with the treecreepers.
-The wallcreeper is placed in a monotypic family Tichodromadidae by, amongst others, Clements 2007, while other authorities such as Dickinson 2003 put it in the monotypic Tichodromadinae, a subfamily of the nuthatch family Sittidae.
-In either case, it is very closely related to the nuthatches.
-A 2016 phylogenetic study of members in the superfamily Certhioidea suggests it is a sister of the Sittidae.
+In the past, there was some disagreement among ornithologists as to where the wallcreeper belongs in the taxonomic order.
+Initially, Linnaeus included it in the treecreepers as Certhia muraria, and even when given a separate genus of its own, Tichodroma, by Johann Karl Wilhelm Illiger in 1811, it was long included in the treecreeper family Certhiidae.
+More recently, it was placed in its own monotypic family, Tichodromadidae, by Karel Voous in the influential List of Recent Holarctic Bird Species, while other authorities such as Charles Vaurie put it in a monotypic family called Tichodromadinae, as a subfamily of the nuthatch family Sittidae.
+In either case, it is closely related to the nuthatches; a 2016 phylogenetic study of members in the superfamily Certhioidea suggests it is a sister species to the Sittidae.
 At least one other species of wallcreeper is known from the fossil record, Tichodroma capeki (Late Miocene of Polgardi, Hungary).

-The genus name Tichodroma comes from the Ancient Greek teikhos "wall", and dromos "runner".
-The specific muraria is Medieval Latin for "of walls", from Latin murus, "wall".
+The genus name Tichodroma comes from the Ancient Greek teikhos, meaning "wall", and dromos, meaning "runner".
+The specific name muraria is Medieval Latin for "of walls", from Latin murus, "wall".
 Alternatively, the wallcreeper is named the red-winged wall creeper.